The Russo Bros on Scorsese’s ‘Ill-informed’ Stand Against Marvel: It’s ‘Absurd’

-The Russo Bros on Scorsese’s ‘Absurd’ Stand Against Marvel
+‘Avengers: Endgame’ Directors Joe and Anthony Russo on Scorsese’s ‘Absurd’ Stand Against Marvel

-The brothers behind “Avengers: Endgame” opened up to Melissa Leon about their new film “21 Bridges” and the ongoing battle between Martin Scorsese and Marvel.
+The brothers behind “Avengers: Endgame” open up to Melissa Leon about their new film “21 Bridges” and the ongoing battle between Martin Scorsese and Marvel.

 As most things go with Joe and Anthony Russo, their latest project is a family affair—both by blood and the bonds forged on set.
 The brother-directing-duo were driven to produce 21 Bridges, a propulsive crime thriller starring Chadwick Boseman, out of an emotional connection to the ’70s classics it reminded them of, the ones they grew up watching with their father.
 Movies about cops, smugglers, or failing justice systems like The French Connection, The Taking of Pelham 123, or ...And Justice For All were “very important to our childhood and signify the relationship that we had with our father,” says Joe by phone on a Sunday afternoon, days ahead of 21 Bridges’ release.